Maximum Recommended Craft Dimensions

 Monday 30th October 2023 to Friday 15th March 2024: Booked passage only

 (lunch break: 1300 – 1400.
 Last Locking 1pm)

-Winter – Avon Lock at Tewkesbury is closed on Tuesdays and Wednesdays.
-During the winter the lock is un-manned.
-Bookings for an out of season locking can be requested by calling the office on 01386 552517 – 48 hour prior to passage.
-The lock will also be set to manual.
+Operating Locks Winter – Avon Lock at Tewkesbury is un-manned and bookings for an out of season locking can be requested by calling the office on 01386 552517 or 0300 111 2010 – 48 hour prior to passage.

 If you have not operated locks before, don’t worry.
 Take your time, and if you are unsure ask another boater – they will be happy to help.
 Passing through locks in company eases the load, and allows you to chat to other people on the river.